 Security and independence

 An age-friendly community benefits people of all ages.
 Improving air and water quality protects growing children and older persons with environmental sensitivities.
-Secure neighbourhoods are safe for children, youth, women and older adults.
-Families experience less worry and stress when their older relations have the services and support they need.
+Secure neighbourhoods are safe for all people as they age.
+Families and friends experience less worry and stress when their loved ones have the services and support they need.
 Barrier-free buildings and streets enhance the mobility and independence of both younger and older persons with disabilities.
 The whole community benefits from the participation of older persons in volunteer or paid work and civic activities.
-Finally, the local economy benefits from the patronage of older adult consumers.
+The local economy benefits from the patronage of older adult consumers.

 To share the learnings, the World Health Organization (WHO) will compile the results into practical “Age-Friendly City” guidelines that could be used by cities around the world.